Garfield Heights, Ohio: History

 The area was originally part of Newburgh Township.
-The Village of South Newburgh was formed in 1907, and it was incorporated as Garfield Heights in 1930.
+The Village of South Newburgh was formed in 1907, changed its name to Garfield Hts Village in 1919 and it was incorporated as Garfield Heights in 1930 when the cities population hit 5000.
 The city is named after Garfield Park, which in turn was named in honor of President James A. Garfield, a native of nearby Orange Township.

 Geography

 Garfield Heights is located at (41.421423, -81.602682).

 According to the United States Census Bureau, the city has a total area of 7.29 sqmi, of which 7.23 sqmi is land and 0.06 sqmi is water.
 The elevation of Garfield Heights is 831 ft above sea level where it borders Cleveland, and its highest elevation is 972 ft above sea level at the Garfield Heights Justice Center.

 Demographics

-The ethnic groups of Garfield Heights include Poles, Slovenes, Italians, Irish, and African-Americans.
+The ethnic groups of Garfield Heights include Poles, Slovenes, Germans, Italians, Irish, and African-Americans.

 93.4% spoke English, 2.8% Polish, 1.2% Italian, and 1.2% Spanish.